 In people treated with Sovaldi + ribavirin + peginterferon alfa, the most common side effects include:3

 - Trouble sleeping

-- Low red blood cell count
+- Low red blood cell count (anemia)

 Things to know about Sovaldi

-- Have any liver problems other than HCV infection
+- Liver problems other than HCV infection

-- Have had a liver transplant
+- Had a liver transplant

-- Have HIV infection
+- HIV infection